mborgerding/onsager_deep_learning/README.md

 - are known to work with CentOS 7 Linux and TensorfFlow 0.9,
 - may sometimes be written in octave/matlab .m files.

+##  If you are just looking for an implementation of VAMP ...

+You might prefer the Matlab code in [GAMP](https://sourceforge.net/projects/gampmatlab/)/code/VAMP/

 # Description of Files

 ## [save_problem.py](save_problem.py)